bkuhn/talks/LF-EUS-2011/compliance.markdown

 + Let's clear up misconceptions.

+# Freedom to Use

++ *Using* GPL'd software is unrestricted (v2 &sect; 0, v3 &sect; 2)
+     - v2 &sect; 0: &ldquo;The act of running the Program is not restricted&rdquo;
+     - v3 &sect; 2: &ldquo;This License explicitly affirms your unlimited permission to run the unmodified Program.&rdquo;

++ &copy; (generally) governs:
+    - copying
+    - modifying
+    - distribution

+# Private Modification

++ Redistribution of modified version is an *option*, not requirement.

++ License permissions allow private modification.

++ v3 is even clear about convey/propagate (contractors problem).

+# Distribution

++ When you distribute, that's when you must worry.

++ It really isn't hard.

++ Just have &hellip;

-# The Clueful: Constant Vigilance!
+# Constant Vigilance!

 <img src="moody.jpg" align="right"  />

-+ Made plan when incorporating FLOSS.
++ Make plan when incorporating FLOSS.

-+ Changed the software development practices.
++ Change the software development practices.

 # What the Clueful Do

-+ Planned best practices to avoid violation.
++ Plan best practices to avoid violation.

 + Realize GPL software is here to stay.